If our resources have blessed you, please share them.

 From the Alexandrian manuscripts we have the following English translations (not an all inclusive list): Rheims-Douay (1582), Revised Version (1881), American Standard Version (1901), RSV, NASV, LB, NSRB, JB, TEV, NEB, NIV, GNB, NRSV, NAB, NCV, NBV, HCSB, ISV, ESV.

 There are significant translation differences between the two manuscript lines.
-Which one is best is a hotly debated topic and one that each person must decide for themselves.
-Something to to consider is that the Alexandrian manuscript line has the oldest manuscripts, but the Antioch has, by far, more manuscripts from which to translate.
-Is oldest better?
+Which one is best is a hotly debated topic that everyone must decide for themselves.
+Something to consider is that the Alexandrian manuscript line has the oldest manuscripts, but Antioch has, by far, more manuscripts from which to translate.
+Is the oldest better?
 Not necessarily.
-It could be that the older Alexandrian manuscripts survived because they were not used as much That might cause us to wonder if those manuscripts were not considered as reliable as the Antioch manuscripts.
+It could be that the older Alexandrian manuscripts survived because they were not used as much.
+That might cause us to wonder if those manuscripts were not considered as reliable as the Antioch manuscripts.
 Perhaps the Antioch manuscripts were used so much that they deteriorated and perhaps they number far more because they were copied more frequently, being deemed more accurate.
-We really can’t know for certain.
+We really can’t know for sure.

 Read and download this chart of the Two Manuscript Lines of the Bible.